- Advice and information

 You usually need to be referred to CMHT by your GP or another medical or social care professional.

-A crisis team can support you if you are having a mental health crisis in the community.
 They offer short term support to help prevent hospital admission.
-They can arrange for you to go to hospital if you are very unwell.
+But they can arrange for you to go to hospital if you are very unwell.

 A crisis team can also support you when you are discharged from a short stay in hospital.